triptych/web-game-component-engine/README.md

 - `main.js`: The entry point of the JavaScript application, handling component imports and main event listeners.
 - `styles.css`: Contains the global styles for the application.
 - `components/`: A directory containing all the web components used in the application.
-  - `game-editor.js`: The main container component for the entire application.
+  - `game-editor.js`: The main container component for the entire application, managing the overall state and interactions between other components.
   - `component-list.js`: Manages the left column display of available game components.
   - `component-item.js`: Represents individual draggable components in the list.
   - `game-grid.js`: Handles the central grid area where components are placed.